buu-huu/turing-machine/README.md

 python turing.py
 ```

 Info: You need to use Python 3.
-Maybe you have to use the command `python3` instead of `python`.
+Depending on your Python installation, you have to use the command `python3` instead of `python`.